-Michael Edward Halla (Michael Halla) Suspended from Securities Industry and Terminated by Ameriprise Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses
+Michael Edward Halla (Michael Halla) Suspended from Securities Industry and Permitted to Resign from Ameriprise Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - Michael Edward Halla (Michael Halla) Suspended from Securities Industry and Terminated by Ameriprise Financial Services, Inc.
+Goodman & Nekvasil P.A., May Recover Investor Losses - Michael Edward Halla (Michael Halla) Suspended from Securities Industry and Permitted to Resign from Ameriprise Financial Services, Inc.

 FINRA reports that two complaints have been filed involving Michael Halla’s conduct with Ameriprise Financial Services, Inc. and/or SII Investments, Inc, alleging that Michael Halla did not provide accurate payout for annuity inheritance causing a large tax liability and/or that the sale of BBN and subsequent purchase of WBBBX and DPG were unauthorized.
 These complaints both settled, with Michael Halla contributing $15,000 to one of these settlements.